eborgman/sevilleta-workshop-tester/install.md

+## To activate installed environment on azure VM

+    source activate sev

-# To install R packages and their dependencies, plus other misc
+## To install R packages and their dependencies, plus other misc

-1. Install conda
-2. `conda env create -f env.yml`
+    conda env create -f env.yml